 As news reports from October 2019 attest (please see below), by way of example, graffiti art can readily function within a neoliberal order.

-As noted at a previous post, attempts to challenge the neoliberal system from the outside (such as by street artists) are unlikely to succeed, given that each significant expression of a critical stance is incorporated at once into the ongoing system.
+As noted at a previous post, attempts to challenge an existing state of affairs from the outside (such as by street artists) are unlikely to succeed, given that each significant expression of a critical stance is incorporated at once into the ongoing system.